mui/material-ui/ROADMAP.md

 The roadmap is a living document, and it is likely that priorities will change, but the list below should give some indication of our plans for the next major release, and for the future.

-⚠️ New features based on `v0.19.x` have low priority and will most likely not be reviewed nor merged.
-We want to focus on bug fixes.

 ## Version 1 (published on NPM under the `next` tag)

-Version 1 release is going to be huge ✨.
+Releasing stable v1 is our top priority.
+It's going to be huge ✨.
-We host a temporary [documentation site](https://material-ui-next.com) for the pre-releases.
+We are just at the beginning, we hope to make it:
+- the **simplest** React UI library available for new Front-End developers to start with.
+- **very customizable** so highly UI demanding production applications can save time building on top of it.

 Material-UI was started [3 years ago](https://github.com/mui-org/material-ui/commit/28b768913b75752ecf9b6bb32766e27c241dbc46).
 The ecosystem has evolved a lot since then, we have also learned a lot.